Little Bear's Adventure's

-I really went on a road trip with Beth and her friend to take photos.
-They drove to Fayetteville, TX and carried a stack of quilts into some stranger's backyard.
+They drove to Fayetteville, TX to take pictures.
+They carried a stack of quilts into some stranger's backyard.
 I don't know why they wanted to take pictures of quilts on a clothesline, but I'm always game for adventure and I kept an eye out from the top of a clothespin.

 You'd be surprised what a nice view it was from the top of the quilt.
 I could see two horses in a field and the wind was blowing the grass and the sun was popping in and out from behind moving clouds.

 I could also keep an eye on the house while Beth and Lorrie clicked their cameras.
 They seemed mighty positive that no one was home.
 But, I'm pretty sure they could get in trouble for trespassing.

 While keeping an eye out, I noticed a nice hole in a tree!
 I was getting curious about the hole, when I overheard Beth and her friend whispering about a man who was watching them from the porch of another house.
 They were nicknaming him Boo Radley.

 Boo Radley's Tree